 If you don’t have a ton of experience with talking dirty, it’s completely normal to feel a little anxious or silly.
 But don’t let that anxiety stop you from pushing your boundaries a little bit — being brave and trying dirty talk might just result in the best sex of your life!
 And if something completely ridiculous comes out of your mouth, just laugh about it and keep going!

-Then tweet us @ASTROGLIDEe and tell us, what dirty talk phrase never fails to turn you on?
+Then tweet us @ASTROGLIDE and tell us, what dirty talk phrase never fails to turn you on?

 Images are for illustrative purposes only.